Bangboom030518/M-Specification/docs/declarations/variables/index.md

 ### Static

-`static` is evaluated once and stored until it's no longer needed.
+A `static` variable is lazily evaluated once and stored until it's no longer needed.
+They should be declared with `UPPER_SNAKE_CASE`, and can only be declared in the global scope.
+They cannot be exported.